CoLoRFul for hadron collisions: Integrating the counterterms

 \section{Putting everything together: {\tt NNLOCAL}}

 All analytic formulae have been implemented in a {\tt Fortran} code called {\tt NNLOCAL}\footnote{More details on the code were provided during a talk at the HP2 conference by F. Tramontano, \url{https://agenda.infn.it/event/35067/contributions/241516/}.}.
 As an example of the application of our code, we considered gluon fusion Higgs production in an effective theory in which the top quark is integrated out.
 Furthermore, for the moment we assume there are no light quarks, i.e. $n_f=0$.
 After combining the integrals of the $A_{12}$ counterterms discussed in this proceeding with all the other integrated counterterms and the known poles of the collinear factorization, we have verified \textit{analytically} that all poles cancel the ones of the partonic matrix elements at every order in the dimensional parameter $\varepsilon$, proving that our subtraction works as expected.
 Furthermore, at the inclusive level, we can compare our predictions with those of existing tools, such as {\tt n3loxs}~\cite{Baglio:2022wzu}.
-As highlighted in Fig.~\ref{fig1}, we find sub-percent agreement for various values of the Higgs mass.
+For this comparison, we performed calculations for the LHC with 13~TeV center of mass energy using the {\tt NNPDF31\_nnlo\_as\_0118} PDF set~\cite{NNPDF:2014otw}.
+As highlighted in Table~\ref{tab:xstot}, we find sub-percent agreement for various values of the Higgs mass.